scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 `Diagnostic` in SemanticDB directly correspond to `Diagnostic` in LSP [\[2\]][2].
 It has a [Range](#range), a severity and an associated message.
-If the severity is unknown, it is up to the consumer to interpret diagnostics as error, warning, info or hint.
+If the severity is unknown, it is up to the consumer to interpret diagnostics as error, warning, information or hint.

 <table>
   <tr>